 Every NOV must clearly state what requirement was not met.
 That may mean that the date and revision number of the applicable document will need to be provided.
 Then, a clear statement of what happened (including when and for how long, if the timing is important) will be provided.
 The intention is that any interested reader will be able to clearly see and understand what the requirement was and how it was not met.
 For additional guidance on documenting violations, refer to the “NRC Enforcement Manual.”
 The NOV should be an enclosure to the cover letter.
-Additional guidance on EAs is found in Section of this document.
+Additional guidance on EAs is found in Section 0616-06 of this document.

-Cover Page.
-The report cover page gives a summary of information about the inspection.
-It contains the docket/certificate number, report number, facility name, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.
+16.02 Cover Page.
+The report cover page gives a brief summary of information about the inspection.
+It contains the docket/certificate number, report number, Enterprise Identifier, licensee, facility name, location, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.